-4 credits (8 lec/lab hrs/wk)

-Student will gain experince working with

-young children in a laboratory preschool setting, assisting with supervision of the various activities in a preschool program; including planning, executing and evaluating

-curriculum materials appropriate for the
+4 credits (8 lec/lab hrs/wk) Student will gain experience working with young children in a laboratory preschool setting, assisting with supervision of the various activities in a preschool program; including planning, executing and evaluating curriculum materials appropriate for the young child.

-yount child.

-Prerequisites: WR121 English Composition with a grade of C or better, second year standing, and ASSET Reading score of 47.
+Prerequisites: WR121 English Composition with a grade of C or better, second year standing, and appropriate score on placement test.

-ECE261 Student Teaching I, Early Childhood Education
+ECE261 Student Teaching I, Early Childhood, Education

-6 credits (12 lec/lab hrs/wk)

-Students engage in supervised teaching of

-young children in a laboratory setting, applying what they have learned through

-course work and previous lab work-
+6 credits (12 lec/lab hrs/wk) Students engage in supervised teaching of young children in a laboratory setting, applying what they have learned through course work and previous lab workcurriculum planning, observation/ assessment, daily planning, working with children and families.

-curriculum planning, observation/

-assessment, daily planning, working with

-children and families.

-Prerequisites: ECE163 Preschool Practicum with a grade of C or better, WR121 Englsih Composition with a grade of C or better, second year standing, and an ASSET Reading score of 47.
+Prerequisites: ECE163 Preschool Practicum with a grade of Cor better, WR121 English Composition with a grade of C or better, second year standing, and an appropriate score on placement test.